Do Couples Share Gut Bacteria? Living Together and Our Microbiome

 You may have heard that your microbiome is a product of your early life.
 This is true—a baby's microbiome develops rapidly in their first 1,000 days!
 Yet, emerging research shows that our microbiome continues to evolve, influenced by our life choices, diet, environment, and significantly—by those we live with.
 In this post, we'll explore how relationships impact the microbiome.

-Mother Jumpstarts the Microbiome
+Mother jumpstarts the microbiome

 When born vaginally, a baby encounters its first microbes in the birth canal.
 This process is called microbial seeding, where mom passes some of her vaginal and gut microbes to her baby.
 These microbes may play a key role in developing the immune system, metabolic regulation, and disease prevention in early life.
 And disruptions to typical early-life microbial colonization may have long-term implications, like being associated with increased risk of eczema, allergies, asthma, and more.

-Families Sharing the Microbiome
+Families sharing the microbiome

 While our gut matures most dramatically before age 3, it continues to shift throughout our lives.
 Our family members, the living spaces we share, and the meals we enjoy together play a crucial role in shaping our microbiome diversity.